sst/guide/_chapters/add-a-list-all-the-notes-api.md

 ---
 layout: post
 title: Add a List All the Notes API
-date: 2017-01-02 00:00:00
+date: 2017-01-01 00:00:00
 description: To allow users to retrieve their notes in our note taking app, we are going to add a list note GET API.
 To do this we will add a new Lambda function to our Serverless Framework project.
 The Lambda function will retrieve all the user’s notes from the DynamoDB table.
-We also need to ensure to set the Access-Control headers to enable CORS for our serverless backend API.
 context: backend
 code: backend
 comments_id: 25